PostHog/posthog.com/contents/blog/introducing-hogql.md

 ![HogQL breakdowns](../images/blog/array/hog_breakdown.mp4)

-<Caption>Using a `properties.$browser_version HogQL expression` to breakdown results</Caption>

 A frequent request from teams using PostHog has been the ability to breakdown insight results across multiple properties.
-To accommodate this, we've added the ability to use HogQL expressions within a breakdown.
+To accommodate this, we've added the ability to use HogQL expressions within a breakdown, like `properties.$browser_version` above.

 In other words, you can now break down results however you like – including by multiple properties at once.
 Want to break down new signups by both pricing tier _and_ overall usage?
 Now you can.